Aditi-Srivastav/Friday-Chatbot/README.md

 Friday Chatbot 🤖
 Welcome to Friday, your friendly AI chatbot powered by Botpress!
 It’s designed to interact with users and provide seamless conversations.

-🌐 Live Demo
-You can try Friday Chatbot right now!
-Click the link below to start chatting:
-👉 Start Chatting with Friday

 ✨ Key Features
 Built with Botpress for real-time conversations.
 Interactive and intelligent responses to engage users.